expo/expo/docs/versions/unversioned/workflow/configuration.md

     "infoPlist": OBJECT,

     /*
       An array that contains Associated Domains for the standalone app.
+See apple's docs for config: https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links
+      Entries must be prefixed with "www."

       ExpoKit: use Xcode to set this.
     */